The font system is one of the most foundational parts of any interface design.

 Text is a major channel for users to understand application content and complete their work, and a well designed font system will greatly enhance the user's reading experience and work efficiency.
 The Ant Design typography system is based on the design principle of "dynamic order" combined with the law of natural logarithm and temperament.
 We strongly recommend it since it has been verified by a large number of Ant products.
 While defining the font system for a visual system, we propose to start from the following five aspects:

 Font Scale & Line Height

 In order to implement a good font system, the first thing is to choose an appropriate font family.
 Ant Design prefers the system default font family and then also provides a set of alternative font libraries to maintain readability for screens on different platforms and browsers and to make sure it's always user friendly, stable and professional to end user.

 In addition, in a lot of applications, numbers often need to be displayed vertically.
-We set the numeric font to
+We set the CSS property

 Base Font Size#

 We have updated Ant Design's base font size from the original 12 to 14 to ensure the best user reading efficiency on most common monitors based on display screen reading distance (50 cm) and optimal reading angle (0.3).

 Font Scale & Line Height#

 The font scale and line height determine the beauty of the dynamics and order of a font system.
 Font scale refers to a series of font with different sizes.
 Line height can be understood as an invisible box wrapped outside the font.